 History

-Its date of introduction in Martinique is unknown but is recently which would explain its rarity and the fact that the eggfruit remains unknown to much of the local population.
+Its date of introduction to Martinique is unknown, but it is believed to be recent, which would explain its rarity and the fact that the eggfruit remains unfamiliar to much of the local population.

 Varieties

-The tree reaches up to 10 meters and all its organs contain a white latex.
-From its greenish flowers bell-shaped born round or elongated fruit.
-The fruit is harvested when its skin is yellow-orange.
+The tree can reach up to 10 meters in height, and all its parts contain a white latex.
+Its greenish, bell‑shaped flowers give rise to fruits that may be round or elongated.
+The fruit is harvested when its skin turns yellow‑orange.

-The pulp of the same color has quite a dry floury texture, reminiscent of the egg yolk.
-In English-speaking countries, it is called egg-fruit.
+The pulp, of the same color, has a rather dry, floury texture reminiscent of egg yolk.
+This is why, in English‑speaking countries, it is called “eggfruit.”

-An astringent bark decoction is taken as a febrifuge in Mexico and is applied to skin rashes in Cuba.
-A seed preparation was used as a remedy for ulcers.
+A decoction made from its astringent bark is used as a febrifuge in Mexico and applied to skin eruptions in Cuba.
+A preparation made from the seeds has been used as a remedy for ulcers.

 Uses

-The fruit is eaten mostly raw.
-It has a sweet and musky taste.
-In Florida, egg-fruit is eaten with salt, pepper and even mayonnaise!
+The fruit is mainly eaten raw.
+It has a sweet, musky flavor.
+In Florida, eggfruit is enjoyed with salt, pepper, and even mayonnaise.

-One can also use the fruit to make jelly or jam, or even flour!
+The fruit can also be used to make jelly or jam, and even flour.